-LANSING, Mich. — Rachel Lewis has a strong background in social work and has served on the Lansing school board.
+LANSING, Mich. — Rachel Willis has a strong background in social work and has served on the Lansing school board.
 Now she is running for an at-large seat on the Lansing City Council

-Rachel Lewis is Lansing-born and bred.
+Rachel Willis is Lansing-born and bred.
 She holds a master's degree in social work from Michigan State University and has devoted much of her life to ensuring that kids are healthy, happy, and properly educated.
-Lewis has served on the Lansing School District school board since 2011, including as its president.
+Willis has served on the Lansing School District school board since 2011, including as its president.

 Right now, she is working for the Michigan Department of Health and Human Services as the director of child welfare licensing.

 “Basically, what that means is I oversee all the accreditation, licensing, and compliance for any foster home or congregate care institution where kids are in state care or custody," she said.

 Willis says it's time to take her skills and inspiration to the next level and sees becoming a part of the City Council as a great way to do that.
 She’s planning to focus on three big issues: economic development, community collaboration, and people over politics.